PeggyJV/documentation/protocol/fee-auctions.md

 ### Example Auction Story

 An auction has started for 10,000 units of TokenA.
-The most recent **Token Prices** of TokenA and SOMM submitted by governance are the 52 week high of TokenA at (\$1.00 per unit and 52 week low of SOMM at \$0.10.
+The most recent **Token Prices** of TokenA and SOMM submitted by governance are the 52 week high of TokenA at \$1.00 per unit and 52 week low of SOMM at \$0.10.
 Because of price of SOMM is above \$0.09 at the time of the auction, any bids that purchase TokenA too early in the auction will do so at a loss.

 Bidder A wants to take as little risk as possible, and that means not holding SOMM for too long to minimize price exposure as well as making sure their bid is relatively early in the auction so they don't get outbid.
 Bidder A has decided they will be happy with a 2% profit on the 10,000 bridged TokenA that is being auctioned.
-They decide that they will wait to buy the SOMM on Osmosis until the auction price has is one update away from the price that will fulfill their target profit per unit.
+They decide that they will wait to buy the SOMM on Osmosis until the auction price is one update away from the price that will fulfill their target profit per unit.

-Bidder B has a similar strategy to Bidder A, also targetting a an profit of 2%.
-However, Bidder B has taken then risk of holding SOMM earlier so that they can bid quickly.
+Bidder B has a similar strategy to Bidder A, also targetting a profit of 2%.
+However, Bidder B has taken the risk of holding SOMM earlier so that they can bid quickly.

 Neither Bidder A nor B remember to account for a bridge fee or the Ethereum gas price in their profit calculations.

 For simplicity, we will assume the market price of SOMM and TokenA remains constant, and that the price of TokenA at the time of the auction is $1.
 In reality, the bidders would need to monitor these prices in real time for accurate profit estimates.

-($0.20 per SOMM) * (6 SOMM per TokenA) = ($1.20 per TokenA)

-$1.2000 Cost of TokenA - $1.0000 price of TokenA = -$0.2000 Loss

-P/L = -$0.2000/$1.2000 = -16.7\%

 |Block Height|Minimum Price of TokenA in SOMM|Market Price of SOMM|Cost basis of SOMM|Market Price of TokenA in USD|Estimated Profit per Unit|Estimated % Return|Commentary|
 |---|---|---|---|---|---|---|---|